 Zhuru

-The Great Contest Zhuru is a vast, endless plain, too soft for stone, too lean for farming, too open for walls.
+The Great Contest Regions of Zhuru Zhuru is a vast, endless plain, too soft for stone, too lean for farming, too open for walls.
 Here the people live by hoof and fang, by wind and rut, by hunger and pride.
 It is no land for cities—crops wither, walls topple, towers sink into the grass.
-Only tribes endure, bound …
+Only …

 LORE: Equine Culture of Zhuru